Send the link below via email or IMCopy

 Students are able to use some interdisciplinary databases for finding information (e.g., Opposing Viewpoints, Multisearch) (IERP 1)

 Students understand how to cite sources and avoid plagiarism (IERP 3 & 4)

 English 4 and 5

 At least one library session is required for each section of English 4 and 5

 Students are learning general evaluation and research skills that they will later apply to a discipline

 WID: IERP Learning Outcomes

-Develop search strategies and use library catalogs and databases to find relevant material [for your discipline] (IERP1)
+Develop search strategies and use library catalogs and databases to find relevant material [for a discipline] (IERP1)

-Integrate and cite evidence appropriately [in your discipline] (IERP3)
+Integrate and cite evidence appropriately [for a discipline] (IERP3)

 Understand the concept of intellectual property and practice academic honesty (IERP4)